sagemath/trac_to_gh/Issue 7891.md

 # Issue 7891: spkg's for PyQt4 and QScintilla2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7891

 Original creator: a.serrano